penao7/FullstackMOOC/BlogApp/blogappclient/README.md

 { "name": "tester", "username": "example", "password": "password" }
 ```

-App can be ran by using command
+App can be ran by using commands

 ```
+$ npm install
 $ npm run start
 ```